hackerearthclub/CODE2RACE/README.md

 ⭐
 ## OPEN CHALLENGE -
 Any code in any language that makes you stand out and is worth innovative⭐⭐

-<b>Submit solution for this challenge in "open challenge" repository.</b>
+#### Submit solution for this challenge in "open challenge" repository
 ⭐

 #### Questions will be given as an issue. 😁